-Myelofibrosis is a haematological disorder where there is replacement of bone marrow with collagenous connective tissue and progressive fibrosis.
+Myelofibrosis is a haematological disorder where there is the replacement of bone marrow with collagenous connective tissue and progressive fibrosis.
 It is also classified as a myeloproliferative disorder.
-Patients are often anaemic.
+It is characterised by:

-Most radiological features are a result of extramedullary haematopoeisis (EMH) and seen in many systems
+Most radiological features are a result of EMH and seen in many systems.

 - tends to be diffuse and there is a lack of architectural distortion